layerswap/layerswap-atomic-bridge/README.md

 - Introduces PreHTLC, an improved version of HTLC for practical atomic swaps
 - Permissionless and trustless protocol without reliance on 3rd parties
 - Supports multi-hop transactions for bridging between indirectly connected chains
+- Integrated with LightClient for destination transaction verification
 - Alpha version available for testing on multiple testnets

 ## Introduction